-Picture the scene: earning 30 000 bhat per month, which is the average salary for teachers in Thailand, and taxation is only 7% of that, will leave you with a nett income of 27 900.
+Picture the scene: earning 30 000 baht per month, which is the average salary for teachers in Thailand, and taxation is only 7% of that, will leave you with a net income of 27 900.
 Of this, rent and utilities are fixed at around 8 000 THB per month and a meal budget at about another 8 000 THB per month, although this can vary considerably (but more of that later), that would leave you with 11 900 THB to spend on entertainment and savings.

-With some effort you could then spend in the region of 2 000 THB monthly on keeping yourself amused, leaving you with savings of 9 900 THB every month.
+Living in Thailand, with some effort you could then spend in the region of 2 000 THB monthly on keeping yourself amused, leaving you with savings of 9 900 THB every month.

-If you consider food to be part of entertainment, then the fantastic variety of restaurants available in Thailand will be just up your street.
+If you consider food to be part of the entertainment, then the fantastic variety of restaurants available in Thailand will be just up your street.
 You can find really nourishing meals for between 30 and 100 THB ($1 to $4) all over the place.
 So even if you ate out for three meals a day you could spend as little as 2 700 THB a month on meals – that’s hardly worth the effort of cooking for yourself!

 Drinks is where your entertainment expenses can start to climb, an espresso can set you back about 100 THB, a beer costs about 90 THB and cocktails are twice as expensive as that – just another reason to practice moderation.